 Letting a property in France can provide a good return on the property investment, whether it be short term lets to cover those months when you do not want to occupy the property, or long term rentals for a property you do not use yourself.

-However, letting can prove to be very costly indeed, especially, if you fail to comply with tax obligations in France and your country of residence.
+However letting can prove to be costly if you fail to comply with tax obligations in France and your country of residence.

 It is important that you receive the right legal and tax advice when considering a French property as a form of investment.

 France has the right to collect tax on your lettings income from a property in France.
 Annual tax returns must be filed and any tax due paid, otherwise the French tax authorities can levy penalties and interest.

 If you are UK tax resident you must also include the lettings income on your tax return filed with HM Revenue & Customs.
 Double tax relief rules exist to avoid you paying a double charge to income tax in both countries.

 The tax regimes in France are different, for example, depending on whether you let your property furnished or unfurnished.
 Where a choice of regimes is available, it will be important to choose the one that will be the most advantageous for you.